engdan77/otis_app/README.md

 2. On your Mac/Windows install a software that allows you to install .ipa package to your device such as the freeware iFunBox (google "iFunBox"

-3. Download edoAutoHomeMobile IOS-package from https://github.com/engdan77/edoAutoHomeMobile/raw/master/compiled_packages/ios/autohomemobile.ipa
+3. Download otis_app IOS-package from https://github.com/engdan77/otis_app/raw/master/compiled_packages/ios/autohomemobile.ipa

 4. From iFunBox: Select your device, User Applications, Install App, select the downloaded package